 But think beyond the clinic, outside the medical field and into other corners of your community.
-Other referral sources exist that aren’t quite so obvious but which can, with a little effort on your part, become reliable advocates of your rehab therapy clinic.
+Other referral sources exist that aren’t quite so obvious but which can, with a little effort on your part, become reliable advocates of your inpatient acute or outpatient rehab therapy clinic.

 How do you find them?
 Just follow the conversations.
 Where are people most likely to be discussing health, lifestyle, and staying active and independent?
 Here are some ideas:

 These retail stores likely draw some of your community’s most active people, many of whom come in looking for advice about fittings, form, discomfort, pain and injury.
 If your clinic offers physical therapy, reach out to owners and managers by offering free workshops, assessments for running/cycling club members, and literature (e.g., rack cards) about injury prevention and performance enhancement.

 Form relationships with athletic directors, coaches and parents of student-athletes by offering injury screenings, establishing workshops for parents concerned with preventing overuse injuries, and possibly being there to oversee trainers during games and meets.

 Active aging, balance, fall prevention, managing arthritis and osteoporosis, performing tasks for everyday living … these are all top-of-mind concerns of those who regularly attend social gatherings and events at your local senior center.
 Contact the director to see what you could do – workshops, demonstrations, events, provide literature, and so on – to show seniors how rehab therapy can improve these and other issues.